WWE Makes History With Mae Young Classic Commentary Team Announcement

 In case you didn't know...

-The Mae Young Classic is set to include 32 of the best female wrestlers from all over the world and much like last year's tournament, a winner will be crowned and then handed a WWE contract.
-Last year Kairi Sane was able to defeat Shayna Baszler in the final and that match is now set to take place once again at NXT TakeOver: Brooklyn next weekend, with the NXT Women's Championship on the line.
+The second annual Mae Young Classic will feature 32 of the best female wrestlers from all over the world who will fight it out to be crowned the winner, since the final will take place as part of Evolution on October 28th.

-The Mae Young Classic last year included Lita and Jim Ross on commentary, something that went over very well with the WWE Universe, but it appears that Lita won't be returning for this year's show.
+Last year's Mae Young Classic featured an announce team of Jim Ross and Lita, something that went over well with the WWE Universe, but it appears that the two Hall of Famers haven't been called to take up their positions this year since it will be three fresh faces.

 The heart of the matter